vanillastatus/VanillaStatusApp/README.md

 2. Create a new project
 3. Click Add Firebase to your Android app
 4. Use `com.elysiumstatus.dev` as Package name
-5. Add a nickname something like `Elysium Status Development`
+5. Add a nickname something like `Vanilla Status Development`
 6. Click add app
 7. It should have downloaded a `google-services.json` file.
 8. Move that file to `android/app/` directory